-The ions generated from the ionisation in the drift volume or from the avalanche multiplication and have found their way into the drift region will not only introduce field distortion, but also deduce the TPC counting rate capability.
+The ions generated from the ionisation in the drift volume or from the avalanche multiplication and have found their way into the drift region will not only introduce field distortion, but also reduce the TPC counting rate capability.
 This effect is called ion backflow, and should be fully suppressed in the TPC drift volume.
-With an averaged 300 eV required by per ion-electron ionisation and 2 keV energy loss per mili-meter, there will be roughly 12k primary electrons generated by a track with a typical length of 1.8 m in the TPC and there will be in total 240 k electrons in one event.
-With the electron drift velocity of 5 cm/ $\mu$ s, it takes $\sim 40~\mu$ s for all the electrons to drift 2 m to reach the end-plate.
-With the expected bunch spacing of 3.6 $\mu$ s at the CEPC, there will be about 11 events overlapping in the TPC volume.
-Therefore there will be $240k \times 11/2 = 1.32$ M electrons continuously drifting toward the end-plate.
+With an averaged 300 eV required by per ion-electron ionisation and 2 keV energy loss per mili-meter, there will be roughly 12,000 primary electrons generated by a track with a typical length of 1.8 m in the TPC and there will be in total 240 k electrons in one event.
+With the electron drift velocity of 5 cm/ μ s, it takes $\sim 40~\mu$ s for all the electrons to drift 2 m to reach the end-plate.
+With the expected bunch spacing of 3.6 μ s at the CEPC, there will be about 11 events overlapping in the TPC volume.
+Therefore there will be $240k\times11/2=1.32$ M electrons continuously drifting toward the end-plate.
 On the other hand, ions drift much slower than electrons, with a velocity of only 500 cm/s in an electric field of 500 V/cm.
 This leads to ions from 110,000 events overlapping in the TPC volume.
-If the 1% of the ions are trapped by the gate and with the gas amplification factor assumed to be 10000, there will be $240k \times 10000 \times 1\% \times 110,000 = 2.64T$ ions drifting back continuously.
-With the TPC volume to be $\sim$ 20M cm in size, there will be on average 0.13M ions/cm.
+All of the ions should be reduce continuously.